jkooks/Lokasenna_GUI-Tree/README.md

 # Lokasenna_GUI-Tree
 A tree class for the ReaScript Lokasenna_GUI/Scythe module.

+As the bulk of this code was ported and modified from the Listbox class, and only works due to the core Lokasenna_GUI functionality, the least I can do is say a huge thanks to Lokasenna, as Reaper would have a lot worse looking GUIs if this API was never made.
+Glad I could help contribute to it in some way, even if the class isn't used too often.

-It was delevloped for use with Lokasenna_GUI v2 on both Mac (i7) and Windows environments.
-It works similarily to PyQt's Tree class, as that is what I am most familiar with, but it relies on similar function naming schemes as Lokasenna_GUI and (hopefully) works similarly to what you would expect.
+This was developed using on Lokasenna_GUI v2, so I am not sure if it will work in v3.
+It was tested on both Mac (i7) and Windows environments.
+Fundamentally it works similarily to PyQt's Tree class, as that is what I am most familiar with, but it relies on similar function naming schemes as Lokasenna_GUI and (hopefully) works similarly to what you would expect.

-This was tested on Lokasenna_GUI v2, so I am not sure if it will work in v3.
-Any feedback on whether or not it does will be appreciated!
+Any feedback on whether or not the class works is appreciated!

 version = 0.1.0

+# Licensing/Updates
+Do what you want with these files, but feel free to let me know what cool stuff you make with the class!
+And if you want to include my name in it that would also be cool, but that isn't a requirement.

+Can't guarantee that I am going to update this often, but if anyone wants to fix some bugs or add additional features feel free to submit some pull requests and I can integrate them.